Tonmaiii/minecraft-survival-datapack/README.md

 -   A player will exit if their `y` coordinates is less than or equal to 60
 -   When exited the player will be teleported to the Overworld with their `x` and `z` coordinates divide by 12 and `y: 348`
--   The player will receive Resistance effect level 5 for 15 seconds
+-   The player will receive the Resistance effect level 5 for 15 seconds

 ### Phantom Boss